SSL Site Seals

 June 6, 2018

-Back in the early days of the web, someone thought thought it would be cool to create seal of authenticity images for your SSL certificate that you could place on your website as a symbol of trust.
+Back in the early days of the web, someone thought thought it would be cool to create seal of authenticity assets for your SSL certificate that you could place on your website as a symbol of trust.
 These seals are usually just the logo of the Cerificate Authority (CA) that provides your website’s SSL certificate and often verbiage such as ‘Secured By’ etc.

 From the users perspective, websites using SSL show a padlock in the address bar and Extended Validation (EV) SSL certificates also display the company ID and color the address bar green.
 As an indicator of trust, especially when making online purchases, certificate authorities began providing SSL site seals.
 These seals were also referred to as trust seals.